atomixkl/Atom-Caesar-Cipher/README.md

 # Atom Caesar Cipher
-### This is a desktop GUI app built with Python programming language for encrypting and decrypting your text by using the Caesar cipher
+### This is a desktop GUI app built with Python programming language for encrypting and decrypting text using the Caesar cipher

 ## Supported languages: